Overview

 expenses which may be imposed by custodians, brokers, third party managers, and other third

-transfer taxes, wire transfer fees, electronic fund fees, commissions or mark-ups, and other
+taxes, wire transfer fees, electronic fund fees, commissions or mark-ups, and other fees and

-fees and taxes on brokerage accounts and transactions in those accounts.
-Clients pay these
+taxes on brokerage accounts and transactions in those accounts.
+Clients pay these fees directly

-fees directly to the custodian and/or broker.
-See “Brokerage Practices” below for a description of
+to the custodian and/or broker.
+See “Brokerage Practices” below for a description of the factors

-the factors that VCM considers in selecting or recommending broker-dealers for client
+that VCM considers in selecting or recommending broker-dealers for client transactions and in

-funds, mutual funds, ETFs, and other investment products (including certificates of deposit
+mutual funds, ETFs, and other investment products (including certificates of deposit (“CDs”) and

-(“CDs”) and other instruments) are subject to additional fees, commissions and administrative
+other instruments) are subject to additional fees, commissions and administrative costs that are

-costs that are borne by their investors.
-Clients’ trading activity in stocks, bonds, mutual funds,
+borne by their investors.
+Clients’ trading activity in stocks, bonds, mutual funds, ETFs, and other

-ETFs, and other financial instruments (including CDs) will result in commissions and other
+financial instruments (including CDs) will result in commissions and other transaction costs in

-transaction costs in accordance with each client’s arrangements with its broker/dealer and
+accordance with each client’s arrangements with its broker/dealer and custodian.
+Mutual funds,

 Neither VCM nor its supervised persons accept compensation for the sale of securities or other